 Purchasing Lake Louise Shuttle Tickets

-Lake Louise shuttle reservations can be made starting on May 4, 2022 at 8 am MDT for the 2022 season.
-The shuttles to Lake Louise will begin mid-May to mid-October (May 13 to Oct 10 for 2022).
+Lake Louise shuttle reservations can be made Thursday, April 13th, 2023 at 8 am MT.
+The shuttles to Lake Louise will begin mid-May to mid-October (May 13 to Oct 10 for 2023).
 You can select a one hour time block for when you want to take the shuttle to Lake Louise.

 You can book a Parks Canada shuttle for either Lake Louise or Moraine Lake.
 Included in your reservation is a Lake Connector shuttle, allowing visitors to easily visit both Lake Louise and Moraine Lake in one day.